HITECHCRIME/HC_SG75_Kolektywny_Ryzomat/README.md

 ## Project Data

-Flagship track of the Ryzomat EP touching on the issues of civilization and human nature.
+Flagship track of the Ryzomat EP touching on the issues of civilization, interconnectedness and human nature.

 **Title:** Ryzomat / **Featuring:** MOTHNODE